bit-whisperer/RazerBlade152022Drivers/README.md

 If it doesn't apply the first time, restart until it does.
 It took me two restarts to get it applied the first time.

+If it still doesn't apply, search for the Friction key and replace any ones that get found with 15.

 After that, it will be persistent after every startup.

 It may not work perfectly on 2% of programs, but at least it restores the functionality.